sigrlami/sigrlami/README.md

 ### Hi there, I'm Sergey 👋

-- I write Open Source software in Haskell, Rust, and sometimes Go.
+- I write Open Source Software in Haskell, Rust, and sometimes Go.
+- I'm strong proponent of Functional Programming and Typed Systems
 - I help startups to be good at tech within resource scarcity and help to buil proper architecture
 - [My website](https://sigrlami.eu)